What is Breast Augmentation?

 Breast augmentation is perhaps the most painful operation I do in my practice.
 But 99.9% of women say that they would do it again for the benefit they perceive afterwards.
 Sort of like child-bearing.
 The pain is managed with pain relievers, and while you should keep it in mind, it should not be enough of a reason for not having the surgery.

-Of course.
-In fact, I allow my patients to start cardio in about a week, and they can start lifting with light weights after two weeks.
+I allow my patients to start cardio in about a week, and they can start lifting with light weights after two weeks.
 I recommend that they don’t do any chest exercises for up to six weeks, generally cautioning that if it hurts, don’t do it.
 In spite of this, most women who bench press tell me that they are able to bench press the same weight as they did pre-operatively by eight to twelve weeks post-operatively.
 In a number of my patients who are very serious about their training, they have continued to increase their bench press strength as though they never had implants placed.

 Schedule an appointment